Saksh09/Fyndbatch10/Readme.md

 hello
-I am in batch 10 in fynd academy .
+I am in batch 10 in fynd academy  from sept.